-What Level of SSL or TLS is Required by HIPAA?
+What Level of SSL or TLS is Required for HIPAA Compliance?

-SSL and TLS are not actually monolithic encryption entities that you either use or do not use to connect securely to email servers, web sites, and other systems.
-SSL and TLS are evolving protocols which have many nuances to how they may be configured.
-The “version” of the protocol you are using and the nuances of the configuration directly affect the security achievable through your connections.
+SSL and TLS are not monolithic encryption entities that you use or do not use to securely connect to email servers, websites, and other systems.
+SSL and TLS are evolving protocols with many nuances to how they may be configured.
+The “version” of the protocol and the ciphers used directly impact the level of security achievable through your connections.

-Some people use the terms SSL and TLS interchangeably, but TLS (version 1.0 and beyond) is actually the successor of SSL (version 3.0). … see SSL versus TLS – what is the difference?
-In 2014 we have seen that SSL v3 is very weak and should not be used going forward by anyone (see the POODLE attacks, for example), TLS v1.0 or higher should be used.
+Some people use the terms SSL and TLS interchangeably, but TLS (version 1.0 and beyond) is the successor of SSL (version 3.0).
+See SSL versus TLS – what is the difference?
+In 2014 we saw that SSL v3 was very weak and should not be used going forward by anyone; TLS v1.0 or higher must be used.

-Among the many configuration nuances of TLS, the protocol versions supported (e.g., 1.0, 1.1, 1.2, and 1.3) and which “ciphers” are permitted have the greatest impact on security.
-A “cipher” defines the specific encryption algorithm to be used, the secure hashing (message fingerprinting / authentication) algorithm to be used, and other related things such as how encryption keys are negotiated.
-Some ciphers that have long been used, such as RC4, have become weak over time and should not be used in secure environments.
+Among the many configuration nuances of TLS, the protocol versions supported (e.g., 1.0, 1.1, 1.2, and 1.3) and which “ciphers” are permitted significantly impact security.
+A “cipher” specifies the encryption algorithm, the secure hashing (message fingerprinting / authentication) algorithm to be used, and other related things such as how encryption keys are negotiated.
+Some ciphers that have long been used, such as RC4, have weakened over time and should never be used in secure environments.
 Other ciphers protect against people who record a secure conversation from being able to decrypt it in the future if somehow the server’s private keys are compromised (perfect forward secrecy).

-Health and Human Services has published guidance for the use of TLS for securing health information in transit.
+The Department of Health and Human Services has published guidance for TLS to secure health information in transit.
 In particular, they say:

-They go on to specifically state what valid encryption processes for HIPAA compliance are:
+They go on to state what valid encryption processes for HIPAA compliance are:

 Valid encryption processes for data in motion are those which comply, as appropriate, with NIST Special Publications 800-52, Guidelines for the Selection and Use of Transport Layer Security (TLS) Implementations; 800-77, Guide to IPsec VPNs; or 800-113, Guide to SSL VPNs, or others which are Federal Information Processing Standards (FIPS) 140-2 validated.

 The FIPS specifications refer back to NIST 800-52 to define what cipher suites and settings are “FIPS-approved.”
-In other words, SSL and TLS usage must comply with the details set out in NIST 800-52.
+In other words, TLS usage must comply with the details in NIST 800-52 rev 2.
 This implies that other encryption processes, especially those weaker than recommended by this publication, are not valid and are thus non-compliant.

-If you are using a level of encryption weaker than recommended, it is not valid, and thus for all intents and purposes your transmitted ePHI is unsecured and in violation (breach) of HIPAA.
+If you are using a level of encryption weaker than recommended, transmitted ePHI is unsecured and violates HIPAA.

-NIST 800-52 (revision two from August 2019) is a long and detailed document that covers what is needed for strong TLS for government use.
+NIST 800-52 (revision two from August 2019) is a long and detailed document covering what is needed for strong TLS for government use.
 It also succeeds all previous recommendations should be considered the current best practice recommendations.
-In addition to many small nuances, the biggest things to get out of this document are:
+In addition to many small nuances, the most significant things to get out of this document are:

-One thing that is interesting to note is that there are many ciphers included in this list that are not 256-bit.
-E.g. 128bit AES is allowed for HIPAA and high-security government use.
-We often hear people stating that 256-bit encryption is a requirement of HIPAA … it is not (that answer is “too simple” — it comes down to which specific algorithms are used, for example).
+One interesting note is that there are many ciphers included in this list that are not 256-bit.
+E.g., 128bit AES is allowed for HIPAA and high-security government use.
+We often hear people stating that 256-bit encryption is a requirement of HIPAA; it is not (that answer is “too simple” — it comes down to which specific algorithms are used, for example).

 What Does LuxSci Do?

-LuxSci’s services use TLS for secure web site, MySQL, POP, IMAP, and SMTP connections.
+LuxSci’s services use TLS for secure websites, POP, IMAP, and SMTP connections.

-LuxSci enables you to use TLS in a HIPAA compliant way by:
+LuxSci currently enables you to use TLS in a HIPAA-compliant way by:*

-We do observe some (a small subset) email servers on the internet do not support TLS at all, and some support only SSL v3 or which only support old, weak ciphers.
-We do not allow our HIPAA customers to communicate with them using only TLS (SSL), as that would place them out of compliance.
-We recommend that these servers either upgrade their software configurations.
-Until then, LuxSci automatically upgrades secure messages to them using SecureLine Escrow (portal pickup) or PGP or S/MIME to ensure compliant communications with them.
+We do observe some email servers on the internet do not support TLS at all, and some support only SSL v3 or TLS v1.0 or very weak/old ciphers.
+Our HIPAA customers are not permitted to communicate with them using only TLS (SSL), as that would place them out of compliance.
+We recommend that these servers upgrade their software configurations.
+Until then, LuxSci automatically upgrades secure messages to them using SecureLine Escrow (portal pickup) or PGP or S/MIME to ensure compliant communications.

 Use our TLS Checker Tool to see if a domain supports SMTP TLS and if its support is “good enough” for HIPAA-compliant email delivery.